 The earthquake in January 2010 destroyed many schools, homes and livelihoods.
 Haiti is the poorest country in the Western Hemisphere where 70% of children do not attend secondary school and the illiteracy rate is about 60%.

-On unused land in Ganthier, Phase 1 of the La Référence building project began on site in July 2017 and completed in October 2018, providing classrooms for 150 students.
-There are two further phases planned to raise the total number of students to 600.
+Phase 1 of the project began on site on disused land in July 2017 and completed in October 2018, providing classrooms for 150 students.
+Phase 2 completed in 2020, adding three further modules and accommodating another 300 students.
+Once Phase 3 completes, the school will provide education for 600 students in total.

 The structural design is suitable for local materials and basic building skills; developing a robust, safe, yet flexible building system that is resilient to seismic loading.
 The structures are compliant with the new building code CNBH 2012 that was based on US building standards and established after the earthquake.